November 2022 – Version 2

 1.1 This code sets out the service provided in relation to stray dogs and the general principles that Thanet District Council (“the council”) follows in relation to the enforcement of stray dog legislation and the discretionary functions it undertakes.

-1.2 The policy aims to help the public understand what the law requires and how the council will approach its enforcement duties.
+1.2 The code aims to help the public understand what the law requires and how the council will approach its enforcement duties.

 1.3 We will undertake any enforcement action as necessary, in a reasonable, equitable and proportionate manner.

-1.4 The council’s approach will be a balance between education and enforcement.
+1.4 The council’s approach will be incremental between education, assistance and enforcement.

-1.5 This policy will make a positive contribution towards the Council Corporate Priorities and Values 2015 – 2019:
+1.5 This code will make a positive contribution towards the Council Corporate Priorities and Values.

-1.6 This Policy provides guidance to authorised officers who carry out enforcement action in relation to stray dogs.
+1.6 This code provides guidance to authorised officers who carry out services in relation to stray dogs.